wingyplus/elm-liff/README.md

 ## Limitation

-- This library doesn't support a javascript that didn't bundler tool such as webpack or parcel yet and I didn't have any plan to make it support.
+- This library doesn't support a javascript that didn't use bundler tool such as webpack or parcel yet and I didn't have any plan to make it support.
 - This library didn't call `liff.init()` for you.
 You needs to do it manually.